The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces

 The next most natural class of groups to study for the Novikov conjecture is that of groups of diffeomorphisms, which can be highly nonlinear in nature.
-Connes \cite{connes1986} proved a very striking theorem that the Novikov conjecture holds for higher signatures associated to Gelfand-Fuchs classes of groups of diffeomorphisms.
-Connes's proof is a technical tour de force and uses the full power of noncommutative geometry.
-One important construction in his proof is the space of metrics on a smooth manifold.
+Connes \cite{connes1986} and Connes-Gromov-Moscovici \cite{connesgromovmoscovici} proved a very striking theorem that the Novikov conjecture holds for higher signatures associated to Gelfand-Fuchs classes of groups of diffeomorphisms.
+The proof of this result is a technical tour de force and uses the full power of noncommutative geometry.
+One important construction in this proof is the space of metrics on a smooth manifold.

-Inspired by Connes' work, we prove the following theorem and apply it to the rational strong Novikov conjecture for geometrically discrete subgroups of the volume preserving diffeomorphism group on a closed smooth manifold.
+Inspired by this work, we prove the following theorem and apply it to the rational strong Novikov conjecture for geometrically discrete subgroups of the volume preserving diffeomorphism group on a closed smooth manifold.

 \begin{thm} The rational strong Novikov conjecture holds for groups acting properly and isometrically on an admissible Hilbert-Hadamard space.
 More precisely, if a countable discrete group $\Gamma$ acts properly and isometrically on an admissible Hilbert-Hadamard space, then the rational Baum-Connes assembly map